Particular/docs.particular.net/samples/aws/sagas-lambda-aurora/sample.md

 1. Install the [`Amazon.Lambda.Tools CLI`](https://github.com/aws/aws-lambda-dotnet#amazonlambdatools) using `dotnet tool install -g Amazon.Lambda.Tools`
 1. Create an S3 bucket in the AWS region of choice
-1. Create a publicly accessible Aurora MySql database (see [AWS documentation](https://repost.aws/knowledge-center/aurora-mysql-connect-outside-vpc) for more information)
+1. Create a publicly accessible Aurora MySQL database (see [AWS documentation](https://repost.aws/knowledge-center/aurora-mysql-connect-outside-vpc) for more information)
 1. Update the connection string in the `DeployDatabase` project and run it to deploy the database schema

 INFO: A publicly accessible Aurora cluster is only required for the purpose of running this sample but not required for production scenarios.
 Make sure to configure the appropriate access to the database cluster.